 We do not have a sales organization and have no experience as a company in sales, marketing and distribution of our product.
-To generate sales we will need to identify and enter into an agreement with a third-party distributor in Australia, our intended first market for product commercial launch.
-There is no assurance that we can do so on economically acceptable terms or that if we do so, that third party will be successful in selling our product.
-In the rest of the world and the United States, we will also develop a sales and marketing infrastructure or contract with third parties to perform that function.
+To generate sales we will need to develop a sales and marketing infrastructure or contract with third parties to perform that function.
 Developing a sales force is expensive and time consuming and could delay or limit the success of any product launch.
 Even if we obtain approval from the FDA to market our Maestro System, we may be unable to develop an effective sales and marketing organization on a timely basis, if at all.
 If we develop our own sales and marketing capabilities, our sales force will be competing with the experienced and well-funded marketing and sales organizations of our more established competitors.
 If we are unable to establish our own sales and marketing capabilities, we will need to contract with third parties to market and sell our product.
 In this event, our profit margins would likely be lower than if we performed these functions ourselves.
 In addition, we would necessarily be relying on the skills and efforts of others for the successful marketing of our product.
 If we are unable to establish and maintain effective sales and marketing capabilities, independently or with others, we may not be able to generate product revenue and may not become profitable.